openzipkin/brave/brave-core/README.md

 A SpanCollector is responsible for receiving spans and acting upon them.
 There are 2 SpanCollector implementations part of brave-impl:

-*    `com.github.kristofa.brave.LoggingSpanCollectorImpl` : This SpanCollector simply logs spans through log4j.
+*    `com.github.kristofa.brave.LoggingSpanCollector` : This SpanCollector simply logs spans through log4j.
 This can be used for testing / during development.
-*    `com.github.kristofa.brave.EmptySpanCollectorImpl` : This SpanCollector does nothing with the spans it receives.
+*    `com.github.kristofa.brave.EmptySpanCollector` : This SpanCollector does nothing with the spans it receives.
 Can be used when disabling tracing.

 The most interesting SpanCollector is the ZipkinSpanCollector.
 This one can be found in [brave-zipkin-span-collector](https://github.com/kristofa/brave/tree/master/brave-zipkin-spancollector) project.